eslint/eslint/docs/src/extend/custom-rules.md

     * `"suggestion"`: The rule is identifying something that could be done in a better way but no errors will occur if the code isn't changed.
     * `"layout"`: The rule cares primarily about whitespace, semicolons, commas, and parentheses, all the parts of the program that determine how the code looks rather than how it executes.
 These rules work on parts of the code that aren't specified in the AST.

-* `docs`: (object) Required for **core rules** of ESLint.
-If you are creating a custom rule, you **do not** need to include the `docs` object or can include any properties that you need in it.
+* `docs`: (object) Required for core rules and optional for custom rules.
+Core rules have specific entries inside of `docs` while custom rules can include any properties that you need.
 The following properties are only relevant when working on core rules.

     * `description`: (string) Provides the short description of the rule in the [rules index](../rules/).
     * `recommended`: (boolean) Specifies whether the `"extends":  "eslint:recommended"` property in a [configuration file](../use/configure/configuration-files#extending-configuration-files) enables the rule.